lf-edge/eden/docs/config.md

 eden controller -m adam:// edge-node eveimage-update dist/amd64/current/installer/rootfs.img
 ```

-The last argument is the path tp the new rootfs image.
+The last argument is the path to the new rootfs image.
 It can be one of:

 * relative file path, like the example above, `dist/amd64/current/installer/rootfs.img`
 * absolute file path, e.g. `/home/user1/eve/dist/amd64/current/installer/rootfs.img`